Leanne (TV series): Development

 On April 25, 2024, Netflix gave production a 16-episode series order for an untitled multi-cam sitcom.
 The untitled sitcom is created by Leanne Morgan, Chuck Lorre, and Susan McMartin who are expected to executive produce alongside Judi Marmel.
 Production companies involved producing the series are Chuck Lorre Productions and Warner Bros.
 Television.
 On May 28, 2025, the formerly untitled sitcom is given the title Leanne.
 Later, Nick Bakay was added as executive producer.
 On September 8, 2025, Netflix renewed the series for a second season.

 Casting

 Upon the series order announcement, Morgan was also set to star.
 On May 9, 2024, Kristen Johnston joined cast as a series regular.
 Celia Weston, Blake Clark, Ryan Stiles, Graham Rogers, and Hannah Pilkes are part of the starring cast with Tim Daly, Jayma Mays, Annie Gonzalez and Blake Gibbons to recur.

 Release

 Leanne premiered on July 31, 2025, with all 16 episodes.
+The second season was released on August 27, 2026, with all 10 episodes.

 Reception

 The review aggregator website Rotten Tomatoes reported a 71% approval rating based on 21 critic reviews.
 The website's critics consensus reads, "Harkening back to classic sitcoms and carried by Leanne Morgan's sheer likability, Leanne is as comfy to watch as hanging out on the couch."
-Metacritic, which uses a weighted average, gave a score of 61 out of 100 based on 9 critics, indicating "generally favorable".
+Metacritic, which uses a weighted average, gave a score of 62 out of 100 based on 12 critics, indicating "generally favorable".